 At The Change Institute, our work embodies a model of change called Transactional Analysis.
 For over 50 years leaders have used these concepts to understand themselves and others in ways that result in a successful bottom line that doesn’t compromise creating great places to work.
 Being human, being real, being yourself.
 Transactional Analysis offers one of the most cohesive and rich ways of making sense out ‘how come things go wrong’ and the unconscious processes that derails ‘getting work done’ at your organization.
 With awareness, change is possible.

 It is rarely a leader’s lack of technical skill or knowledge that creates the biggest challenges for leaders in their role.
 It is their lack of understanding of what leadership is truly all about.
 Communication + Relationships = People People People.
 Miguel Ruel’s Four Agreements embody great rules for life and for leadership: Don’t make assumptions, don’t take things personally, be impeccable with your word and always do your best.
 Managing people starts first with managing yourself.

 “Its natural for a leader to assume the people are the problem.
 After all, they are the ones not doing what we need to have done.
 But you would be wrong.
 The people are not the problem.
 W Edwards Deming, the father of the quality movement, taught that any time the majority of the people behave a particular way, the majority of the time, the people are not the problem.

 The problem is inherent in the system.
 As a leader, you own responsibility for the system.
 Although a particular person can be a big problem, if you find yourself blaming the people, you should look again.”

 Why get an Executive Coach?

 The companies who are interested in Executive Coaching at The Change Institute recognize that organizational success hinges on people who are empowered, engaged, supported and motivated.
-This organization sees the personal development of its leaders and senior managers as a top priority for bottom-line success.
+This organization sees the personal development of its leaders, rising starts and senior managers as a top priority for bottom-line success.